afontainec/chinchay-docs/docs/errorhandler/good-practices.md

 ## Global ErrorHandler

-One interesting way of organizing the ErrorHandler is to have 1 errorHandler for the whole proyect.
+One interesting way of organizing the ErrorHandler is to have 1 errorHandler for the whole project.
 In one file, `errorhandlerfile.js` we will store the `errorTranslate` parameter:

 ```javascript
   module.exports = {